iainhouston/bradford-abbas.uk/README.md

 -----------------

 I do my development on a Mac but Jeff describes [here](http://docs.drupalvm.com/en/latest/getting-started/installation-windows/) how its done on a Windows 10 machine.

+The notes in this section add my experience to Jeff's directions.

 1. Local environment at this time: